1. Get a Compiler

 2. Take a Tour

 Stroustrup's authoritative "Tour of C++11."
 For a "lap around C++11," take the authoritative Tour of C++ by the creator himself, Bjarne Stroustrup.
-This four-part Tour is drawn from from near-final drafts of Stroustrup's upcoming The C++ Programming Language, 4th Edition, and is being published on this site in four monthly installments starting November 2012.
+This four-part Tour is drawn from from near-final drafts of Stroustrup's upcoming The C++ Programming Language, 4th Edition, and was published on this site in four installments.
 (Free.)

 4. Learn More

 Finally, here are four great books for learning C++ -- whether you know C++ already or not, and whether you even know how to program in any language or not, you'll find the book that's right for you.

 Are you completely new to programming?
-If you've never programmed before, why not learn in C++?
+If you've never programmed before, why not learn in modern C++?

-Programming: Principles and Practice Using C++ is an introduction to programming written by the creator of C++, Bjarne Stroustrup.
-Thousands of college freshmen taking Stroustrup's hugely popular Introduction to Programming class at Texas A&M University, and innumerable readers around the world, have learned programming and launched their careers using this book -- and C++.
+Programming: Principles and Practice Using C++, 2nd Ed. is an introduction to programming written by the creator of C++, Bjarne Stroustrup.
+Thousands of college freshmen taking Stroustrup's hugely popular Introduction to Programming class at Texas A&M University, and innumerable readers around the world, have learned programming and launched their careers using this book -- and modern C++.